-- have earned an associate's degree in nursing or have graduated from a diploma nursing program: Individuals who hold a valid RN license in Illinois will be granted 30 credits for prior nursing education from an associate's degree or diploma program. - 2. have completed the following lower-division course work: eight (8) hours in anatomy and physiology, four (4) hours in microbiology, four (4) hours in general chemistry, four (4) hours in organic chemistry, six (6) hours in English (English 101 and 102), three (3) hours in general psychology, and three (3) hours in general sociology.
-Applicants lacking these lower-division course requirements are encouraged to take the College Level Examination Program (CLEP) tests in these areas.
-These examinations are administered at various institutions of higher education throughout the Chicago metropolitan area; - 3. be currently licensed as a registered professional nurse in the state of Illinois; and
+- 1. have earned an associate's degree in nursing or have graduated from a diploma nursing program. - Individuals who hold a valid RN license in Illinois will be granted 30 credits for prior nursing education from an associate's degree or diploma program. - 2. have completed 43 hours in prescribed general education and other courses; and - 3. be currently licensed as a registered professional nurse in the State of Illinois.